virtengine/docs.virtengine.com/_prepackagedapps/deploying.md

 The following provers are supported now.

-- Vertice
+- VirtEngine
 - Bitnami

-Prepackaged apps might overlap, which mean both `Vertice  & Bitnami` may have `WordPress`.
+Prepackaged apps might overlap, which mean both `VirtEngine  & Bitnami` may have `WordPress`.

 ### Watch this animation